strimzi/strimzi-kafka-oauth/README.md

 If you want to install OAuthSessionAuthorizer wrapped around Simple ACL Authorizer install it as follows in `server.properties`:

     authorizer.class.name=io.strimzi.kafka.oauth.server.OAuthSessionAuthorizer
-    strimzi.authorizer.delegate.class.name=kafka.security.auth.SimpleAclAuthorizer
+    strimzi.authorizer.delegate.class.name=org.apache.kafka.metadata.authorizer.StandardAuthorizer

-You configure the `SimpleAclAuthorizer` by specifying the same properties as if it was installed under `authorizer.class.name`.
+You configure the `StandardAuthorizer` by specifying the same properties as if it was installed under `authorizer.class.name`.

 It's the same for any other authorizer you may use - instead of using `authorizer.class.name` you install it by using `strimzi.authorizer.delegate.class.name`.